 Although most people have two kidneys, you only need one functioning kidney to live an active, healthy life.
+You may need to take some precautions to avoid injury to your kidney.

 If you have only one kidney, it’s important to protect it and keep it functioning well because you don’t have a second one to take over if it fails.